Jesu, juva

 Pick up your mat and carry it everywhere.
 Share your testimony:

-- When you feel the slightest prompting
+- When we feel the slightest prompting

-- When you’re with other men
+- When we’re with other men

 - When someone seems to be struggling